TeaShull/PhytoBSA/README.md

 ## ./phytobsa vcf_generator
 This command allows the generation of VCF files independantly of running the analysis.
 As with all other commands, you can set the default settings using ./phytobsa settings
+***Required***
+- `-n, --name`:
+  - Specify the name of the line you wish to generate a VCF file for, which will be used to name output files.

+- `-wt, --wt_input`:
+  - Specify the path to the wild-type bulk fasta file(s).
+  - Files can be hard coded paths are just files that can be found in data/input

+- `-mu, --mu_input`:
+  - Specify the path to the mutant bulk fasta file(s).
+  - Files can be hard coded paths are just files that can be found in data/input

+***Options***
 - `-p`, `--call_variants_in_parallel`:
   - Run GATK haplotype caller in parallel.
   - Type: bool